Profit Maximization and Entrepreneurship

 Explaining Profit Maximization Theory

-Profit maximization is a core principle in economics where firms aim to produce at a level where marginal revenue equals marginal cost (MR = MC).
+Profit maximization is a core principle in economics dating back to the 1860 where firms aim to produce at a level where marginal revenue equals marginal cost (MR = MC).
 This ensures the highest possible difference between total revenue and total cost.
 The theory assumes rational decision-making and perfect information, serving as a benchmark for analyzing firm behavior and market efficiency.

 Application in Entrepreneurship